DOAGenesys/LLMIntentPerformance/README.md

   - Total Attempts: 3108
   - Overall Accuracy: 82.85%

+### Banking Dataset Results

+- OpenAI Performance (using gpt-4o-mini model):
+  - Total Correct: 2051
+  - Total Attempts: 3080
+  - Overall Accuracy: 66.59%

+- Anthropic Performance (using claude-3-haiku-20240307 model):
+  - Total Correct: 2159
+  - Total Attempts: 3080
+  - Overall Accuracy: 70.10%

+- Final Overall Performance:
+  - Total Correct: 4210
+  - Total Attempts: 6160
+  - Overall Accuracy: 68.34%

-These results show that both models perform well in intent classification tasks, with OpenAI's model slightly outperforming Anthropic's model in this specific dataset and configuration.
+These results show that both models perform well in intent classification tasks, with some interesting variations across datasets:

+1. In the general dataset, OpenAI's model slightly outperformed Anthropic's model.
+2. In the banking-specific dataset, Anthropic's model performed better than OpenAI's model.
+3. Overall accuracy was higher for the general dataset compared to the banking dataset, suggesting that banking intents might be more challenging to classify (greater number of intents to pick from, 77) or require more domain-specific training.

-It's important to note that these results are specific to the models used (OpenAI's gpt-4o-mini and Anthropic's claude-3-haiku-20240307) and the particular dataset employed.
+It's important to note that these results are specific to the models used (OpenAI's gpt-4o-mini and Anthropic's claude-3-haiku-20240307) and the particular datasets employed.
 Performance may vary significantly with different models, datasets, or prompt engineering strategies.
 Factors such as the complexity of the intents, the diversity of the utterances, and the specific domain of the data can all influence the results.

 Furthermore, it's crucial to understand that the binary nature of "match" or "no match" in the evaluation may not always accurately reflect the quality of the intent classification.
 Some classifications marked as "no match" might still be valid or reasonable interpretations of the user's intent.
 Consider the following example: